dasari-mohana-zz/Amazon_Food_Reviews_Project/README.md

-# Amazon_Food_Reviews
+# Amazon Fine Food Reviews

-Different type of models(TSNE,Logistic Regression, SVC, Random Forest, Decision Tree, Naive bayes) are performed on Amazon food reviews dataset
+In this project, I have used different type of Classification models(TSNE, Logistic Regression, SVC, RandomForest, Gradient Boosting Classifier, XGBClassifer, Decision Tree, Naive bayes) are performed on Amazon food reviews dataset with various methods of vectorization to classify postive and negative classes based on customers review text.

 # Context
 This dataset consists of reviews of fine foods from amazon.
 The data span a period of more than 10 years, including all ~500,000 reviews up to October 2012.
 Reviews include product and user information, ratings, and a plain text review.
 It also includes reviews from all other Amazon categories.